Personal relationships of Paul McCartney: Songs

 Paul wrote "I Lost My Little Girl" just after Mary had died, and explained that it was a subconscious reference to his late mother.
 He has speculated that he subconsciously wrote the song "Yesterday" about his mother as well.
 He also wrote "Golden Slumbers" at his father's house in Heswall, and said the lyrics were taken from Ruth McCartney's sheet-music copy of Thomas Dekker's lullaby—also called "Golden Slumbers"—that Ruth had left on the piano at Rembrandt.
 Hunter Davies, who was at Jim's house at the time doing an interview for his Beatles' biography, remembered Jim listening to an acetate disc of "When I'm Sixty-Four".
 Davies wrote that Paul originally wrote the song specifically for his younger father and then recorded it, as Jim was by then 64 years old and had remarried two years previously.
-Paul wrote "Let It Be", because of a dream he had in 1968.
+Paul wrote "Let It Be" after a dream he had in 1968.
 He said that he had dreamt of his mother, and the "Mother Mary" lyric was about her.
 He later said, "It was great to visit with her again.
 I felt very blessed to have that dream.
 So that got me writing 'Let It Be'."

 In 1974, Paul recorded a song his father had previously written, entitled "Walking in the Park with Eloise", which was released by Wings under the pseudonym, "The Country Hams".
 The Country Hams' single was backed with a tune entitled "Bridge on the River Suite".
 Both songs can be found on the CD Venus and Mars from The Paul McCartney Collection.